Wykerd/VAST.ts/SPECIFICATION.md

 ## JOIN

+**TODO: ensure this works concurrently as multiple nodes may be joining at the same time**

 The following is the procedure for a node to join the network:

 1. The *joining node* opens a connection the the *gateway node*.
 The *gateway node* is any node that is known to be in the network.